Scatter, Box, and Violin Plots

 ##

-Next, plot the exponential fit and show the residuals from the exponential curve.
-These data are approximately linear so the exponential curve does not vary far from a straight line.
-The function displays the corresponding sum of squared errors to assist in comparing various models to each other.
+Next, plot the quadratic fit curve through the data.
+These data are approximately linear so the quadratic curve does not vary far from a straight line.
+The function displays the corresponding mean squared error to assist in comparing various models to each other.
+Activating the plot_errors parameter visualizes the discrepancy between the data points and the plotted curve.
+The fit_new parameter specifies values of the x-variable from which to compute the corresponding value from the estimated quadratic function.

 ## Plot(Years, Salary, enhance=TRUE) # many options